 When they say “flatwounds sit better in the mix”, you can flip out your bullshit card.
 If you want to highlight bass guitar (and bass instruments in general), you need a certain amount of treble and high mids.
 If it’s bass frequencies only, your arrangement has to be very sparse in the low end.
 And even then, you’ll have to turn up the bass way too high to get a usable, audible sound.
 Think reggae.
 Or Motown stuff.
 They’ll tell you how James Jamerson sounded great with flatwounds.
 Well, did he really?
 He did his job on the thing, he wasn’t in love with it though.
 They could get away with it when there wasn’t even an audible kick drum to compete with in the mix.

-Flatwounds sound dull and thuddy.
-If you put them on a fretless, it gets even worse, as the strings now meet some wood or plastic, not metal.
-Once you really end up having to mix such misery, you’ll find yourself boosting highs and distort the living ‘roach crap out of the bass track.
+If you put these singing flats on a fretless, it gets even worse, as the strings now meet some wood or plastic (resin), not metal (unless it’s one of those rare metal fingerboards, not that it will be of any help).
+Once you really end up having to mix such a misery, you’ll find yourself boosting highs and distort the living ‘roach crap out of the bass track.
 Just to make it work.
-And then you can try to filter and gate out the hiss.
+And then you can try to filter and gate out the hiss, remove the clanky clams and say your favorite prayers.
 Or just get rounds.